lorenzo-stoakes/linux-vm-notes/funcs.md

 `pmd_t pmd_clear_flags(pmd_t pmd, pmdval_t clear)`

-[pmd_clear_flags()][pmd_clear_flags] returns a new [pmd_t][pmd_t] which is identical to the specified PMD except for the specified `clear` field whose bitfield is cleared in the returned PMD's flag bitfield.
+[pmd_clear_flags()][pmd_clear_flags] returns a new [pmd_t][pmd_t] which is identical to the specified PMD entry except for the specified `clear` field whose bitfield is cleared in the returned PMD entry's flag bitfield.

 No checks are performed to ensure `clear` is valid and limited only to available flag bits, so incorrect use of this function could result in an invalid return